Fujinomiya, Shizuoka: Demographics

+Per Japanese census data, the population of Fujinomiya has recently plateaued after a long period of growth.

 Government

 Fujinomiya has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 22 members.

 Economy

 Fujinomiya is an industrial center within Shizuoka Prefecture, traditionally with a heavy emphasis on the paper industry.
 Other manufacturing industries include rotating equipment, automotive parts, chemicals and pharmaceuticals.

 Education

 Fujinomiya has 21 public elementary schools and 13 public junior high schools operated by the city government.
 The city has four public high schools operated by the Shizuoka Prefectural Board of Education.
 The city also has one private junior school, and two private high schools.
 The prefectural Shizuoka Prefectural Agriculture and Forestry College is also located in Fujinomiya.